-Identifying problems in Windows Device Manager
+How to Identify problems in the Windows Device Manager

-When opening the Windows Device Manager you should see a screen similar to the example picture should appear.
-All categories should have +'s or arrows pointing to the right with +'s next to each of the device categories with no "Other devices" or "Unknown devices" listed as shown in the example.
-However, when problems occur you may have one or more of the errors below.
+When opening the Device Manager, a screen similar to the example picture should appear.
+All categories should have +'s or arrows pointing to the right next to each of the device categories with no Other devices or Unknown devices listed.
+However, when problems occur, you may have one or more of the errors below.

-When a device has a yellow circle with an exclamation mark or found under "Other devices" this is an indication that the device is conflicting with another hardware device or the drivers for the device are not installed properly.
+When a device has a yellow circle with an exclamation mark under Other devices, this indicates that the device is conflicting with other hardware.
+Or, it may indicate that the device or its drivers are not installed properly.

 Double-clicking and opening the device with the error shows you an error code.

 What to do with exclamation mark or other devices

-Remove all devices with an exclamation mark and any "Other devices" from Device Manager by highlighting them and pressing the delete key on the keyboard.
-Once they have all been removed reboot the computer and allow Windows to re-detect the devices.
+Remove all devices with an exclamation mark and any Other devices from Device Manager by highlighting them and pressing the delete key on the keyboard.
+Once they have all been removed, reboot the computer and allow Windows to re-detect the devices.

-What to do
+What to do with red X

-If you want this device enabled, double-click the device with a red x, at the bottom of the General tab click the Device usage drop down box where it says "Do not use this device (disabled)" and select Use this device (enabled).
+If you want this device enabled, double-click the device with a red x.
+At the bottom of the General tab, click the Device usage drop-down box where it says Do not use this device (disabled) and select "Use this device (enabled)."

-What to do
+What to do with down arrow

-If you do not see the device listed you are trying to install into the computer or hardware that has worked in the past is no longer showing up in Device Manager and there are no "Other devices" listed in Device Manager this is an indication that the device is not being detected at all by the computer.
-Even if Windows does not have the proper driver support for the device it should still put that device under "Other devices" or "Unknown device."
+If you don't see the device you are trying to install in Device Manager, and there are no "Other devices" listed, the device is not detected by the computer.
+Even if Windows does not have the proper driver support for the device, it should still put that device under Other devices or Unknown device.

-If you are trying to install a new device for your computer make sure to run the setup or install the drivers from the included disc.
-If you do not have a drivers disc the drivers can be downloaded from the manufacturer's website.
+If you are trying to install a new device for your computer, make sure to run the setup or install the drivers from the included disc.
+If you do not have a drivers disc, the drivers can be downloaded from the manufacturer's website.